Tom and Jerry: Snowman's Land: Plot

-In the town of Goodberry, Tom and Jerry mess with each other in the snow until Tom gets in trouble by his master, Dr. Doublevay.
+In the town of Goodberry, Tom and Jerry mess with each other in the snow until Tom gets in trouble with his master, Dr. Doublevay.
 Jerry goes to his owner, Mrs. LePage.
-It is reveled not only Jerry and Mrs. LePage are against Tom and Dr. Doublevay, but they are also poor and are trying to earn money by selling snowmice to little kids.
+It is revealed that not only are Jerry and Mrs. LePage against Tom and Dr. Doublevay, but they are also poor and are trying to earn money by selling snowmice to little kids.
 Jerry's nappy-wearing nephew, Tuffy has other plans.
 He wants to perform a magic show, but Jerry disagrees.

 Disappointed, Tuffy goes outside and decides he will build a snowmouse to help Jerry and Mrs. LePage, but when he's done, he regrets the idea.
 The snowmouse then miraculously comes to life and he and Tuffy become the best of friends.
 Tuffy introduces the snowmouse to Jerry and names him Larry, but Jerry is not pleased.
-However he agrees to let him stay.
+However, he agrees to let him stay.

-He then is surprised to find out Larry is a big help when he helps Mrs. Lepage get her money for her bank sell after Tom ruins it.
+He then is surprised to find out Larry is a big help when he helps Mrs. LePage get her money for her bank sell after Tom ruins it.
 After a while, Larry starts to melt.
 To keep their new friend from melting, Tuffy and Jerry must bring him to the fabled Snowman's Village, but Tom and Dr. Doublevay have their own plans and follow them throughout the journey.
-Tom later has a change of heart when Jerry and Larry save him from a trap they put him in and Dr. Doublevay.
+Tom later has a change of heart when Jerry and Larry save him from a trap they put him and Dr. Doublevay in.
 When the mice get to the Snowman's Village, Tom saves them and the four work together to defeat Doublevay.
 In return, Tom moves in with Tuffy, Jerry, and Mrs. LePage as their new friend and joins them as they celebrate every time Larry comes to visit them.